ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Some Verifiers may systematically fetch all Transparent Statements using the CWT_Claims Subject and assess them alongside the Transparent Statement they are verifying to ensure freshness, completeness of evidence, and the promise of non-equivocation.

-Some Verifiers may choose subset the collection of Statements, filtering on the payload type, the CWT_Claims Issuer or other non-opaque properties.
+Some Verifiers may choose to subset the collection of Statements, filtering on the payload type, the CWT_Claims Issuer or other non-opaque properties.

 Some Verifiers may systematically resolve Issuer DIDs to fetch the latest corresponding DID documents.
 This behavior strictly enforces the revocation of compromised keys: once the Issuer has updated its Statement to remove a key identifier, all Signed Statements include the corresponding `kid` will be rejected.